 Any eggs given to a hedgehog must be cut into small enough pieces so as to avoid any choking risk, as large pieces could become lodged in a hedgehogs throat, which isn’t particularly wide.

 Hedgehogs can eat scrambled eggs that have been cooked without any additional ingredients especially milk, butter, oils or any seasoning.
 Plain scrambled eggs ensure the hedgehog can benefit from the nutritional value of the egg without suffering any digestive consequences of other ingredients, especially milk which hedgehogs find hard to digest.

 Scrambled eggs are quick and easy to cook especially in a microwave.
-When we make scrambled eggs, we break the egg into a microwaveable bowl and then cook for about 1 minute 30 seconds on full power (this may vary for your microwave, as ours is 900 watts) and then mix the egg up, making it scrambled.
+When I make scrambled eggs, we break the egg into a microwaveable bowl and then cook for about 1 minute 30 seconds on full power (this may vary for your microwave, as ours is 900 watts) and then mix the egg up, making it scrambled.
 Then we cook it again for another 1 minute and 30 seconds but this time at 50% power.
 So, within a total cooking time of about 3 minutes, we have perfect scrambled eggs.

 We place a small amount of the scrambled egg near to the entrance of our hedgehogs igloo house around the time he wakes up.
 Making sure the scrambled egg has cooled down to room temperature first.
 We can hear him stirring in his sleep during the evening and this is a good indication he’s about to wake up.

 When he does wake up, he’ll quickly catch the smell of the scrambled egg pieces outside his house’s entrance and will make his way towards these.
 He devours the scrambled eggs pieces in seconds and it’s easy to see it’s one of his favorite foods.

 Can hedgehogs eat cooked egg yolk?